CarlosArleo/regenerative-ai-architecture/docs/case-studies/experiments/The Genesis Protocol/The Genesis Protocol_A Pitch.md

 It is not an AI that gives you answers.
 It is a **"Governance Co-Processor"** that provides a structured process for a community to discover its own answers.
 It reframes the AI's role from an "oracle" to an expert facilitator.

 The protocol was not designed by humans.
-It was an act of **radical introspection** by our constitutional AI, the Wisdom Forcing Function™ (WFF).
+It was an act of "**radical introspection"** by our constitutional AI, the Wisdom Forcing Function™ (WFF).
 We tasked the WFF with solving its own primary limitation: its dependence on a high-quality, human-written constitution.
 In response, it analyzed its own internal cognitive architecture—the dialectical process it uses to surface tensions and synthesize novel solutions—and generalized that process into a methodology that humans can use.

 The Genesis Protocol is, in essence, a **self-portrait of the WFF's own reasoning process, offered as a tool for others.**